simonbt/nessus-report-parser/README.md

 nessus-report-parser
 ====================

-Parser and outputter for Nessus and OpenDLP XML reports
+Parser and report generation for Nessus and OpenDLP XML reports

 REQUIREMENTS: